miyaluc/Day-3-WordGuessGame/Readme.md

 Using everything you've learned and researched up to this point, create a word guess game that will meet all of the requiements described in the user story above.

-## ReadMe
-- Your readme should include the following information:
-	- How long did it take you to complete this assignment?
-	- What did you struggle with?
-Why?
-How did you solve?
-	- What did you learn during this assignment?
-    - What resources did you utilize for this assingment?

-## Components
-- The program (should) contain the following
-    - Suggestion: include methods for each action (Home navigation, View words in the text file, add a word to the text file, Remove words from a text file, exit the game, start a new game, play the game, + any more you may see neccesary)
-    - When playing a game, you should bring in all the words that exist in the text file, and *randomly* select one of the words to output to the conole for the user to guess
-    - You should have a record the letters they have attempted so far
-    - If they guess a correct letter, display that letter in the console for them to refer back to when making guesses (i.e. C _ T S )
-    - Errors should be handled through try/catch statements
-    - You may use any shortcuts or 'helper' methods in this project.
-Do not create external classes to accomplish this task.

 ## Rubric
 - 3pts: Application runs without any errors